apache/incubator-gluten/docs/download.md

 nav_order: 3
 ---

-[Gluten For Apache Spark](https://github.com/NVIDIA/spark-rapids) provides a plugin for Apache Spark that double SparkSQL's Performance.
+[Gluten For Apache Spark](https://github.com/oap-project/gluten) provides a plugin for Apache Spark that double SparkSQL's Performance.

-## Release XXX
+## Release 0.5.0
+Please see the [Gluten 0.5.0 Release Notes](https://github.com/oap-project/gluten/releases/tag/0.5.0) for more details

 ## Archived releases